Tomorrow is Independence Day here in the States, which, for most of us, entails the risk of losing:

 For most of us, freedom and independence tend to boil down to having enough money coming in the door.

-It’s a lot simpler to say good-bye to your nightmare boss or your crummy living situation when you’ve got some steady income rolling in.
+It’s a lot easier to say goodbye to your nightmare boss or your crummy living situation when you’ve got some steady income rolling in.

 Don’t let perfectionism slow you down.
-There’s no better way to see what works than to actually get out and do something.
-Start small and build on what works.
+There’s no better way to see what works than taking action.

-If you never add anything new to your intellectual mix, your content is going to sputter out and die.
-(If for no other reason than you’ll develop a killer case of writer’s block.)
+If you never add anything new to your intellectual mix, your content is going to suffer.
+(If for no other reason than you’ll develop a serious case of writer’s block.)

-Spend a little less time on the trivial stuff (I love Twitter too, but no one needs to be there five hours a day) and a little more time building your understanding.
+Spend a little less time on the trivial stuff and a little more time educating yourself.